ra-mtp-ntnu/moto/README.md

 ### ROS2 and Real-time control

 An extension of the current robot side driver with support for real-time control, and an accompanying ROS2 Control hardware interface is under development [here](https://github.com/tingelst/motoman) and [here](https://github.com/tingelst/motoman_hardware), respectively.

+## Troubleshooting
+This is based on experiences with the YRC1000 controller, but should be similar for other controllers as well.

+### When connection I get `[Errno 113] No route to host`
+The IP is not correct.
+You can find the IP of the controller in the pendant by performing these steps:

+1. Go into management mode
+   * System info > Security > Change to 'MANAGEMENT MODE'
+   * Default password on the YRC1000 controller is all 9's (sixteen nines)
+2. Go into network services
+   * System info > Network Services
+   * Look up the correct IP for the LAN port you are connected to.
+   * In our case, we use LAN2 which has a default IP of 192.168.255.200

+### When connecting, nothing happens or `[Errno 101] Network is unreachable`
+Your computer is most likely not on the same subnetwork as the robot, and the connection times out.

+You have to manually set the IP and subnetmask of your computer to be the within the same subnet as the robot controller.
+You can find the IP of the robot controller by following the instructions above: [link](#errno-113-no-route-to-host).

+> **Example**: If the robot has the IP 192.168.255.200 with a subnet of 255.255.255.0, then a valid IP of the computer would be an IP in the range 192.168.255.1-255 (except for 200).
+And the subnetmask should be set to 255.255.255.0

+### The robot doesn't move when I call `send_joint_trajectory_point()`
+* Is the pendant set to remote mode?
+* Are all emergency stop buttons reset?
+* Is the door to the robot cell closed and reset?

+A recommendation is to assert that `robot_status().mode == PendantMode.AUTO` before trying to send any trajectories.

 # Acknowledgements